atreyasha/sentiment-argument-mining/docs/shankar_todos.md

         for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies

+    4.  **TODO** update information on afinn in readmes and in repository

-    4.  include overview section in ./src to summarize all sentiment and argumentation techniques
+    5.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    5.  add test scripts to ensure constant sanity checks, or test manually on jarvis
+    6.  add test scripts to ensure constant sanity checks, or test manually on jarvis

-    6.  add script to compute classification report of best model at the end of training
+    7.  add script to compute classification report of best model at the end of training

-    7.  push final paper and bibtex when all is done, add global references to results from paper
+    8.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding